rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 In case there is no scheduler to monitor or schedule nodes, the pods continue to be in pending state.
 You can manually schedule the pods by setting the `nodeName` manually on these pods.

+> The `nodeName` can only be assigned at creation time.

+> [!NOTE] The way to assign a existing pod to another node.
+> Create a binding object & send a POST request to the pod's binding API thus
+> mimicing what the actual scheduler does.